 Treasury inflation-protected securities or TIPS are a type of Treasury security issued by the U.S. government.

-They're available in increments of $100 with maturities of 5 years, 10 years, and 30 years.
-TIPs are sold at Treasury auctions at a fixed rate of interest to be paid every six months.
+They're available in increments of $100 with maturities of 5 years, ten years, and 30 years.
+TIPs are sold at Treasury auctions at a fixed interest rate to be paid every six months.

-While TIPS are very similar to T-bonds, there's one very important difference.
+While TIPS are very similar to T-bonds, there's one significant difference.